pgfisico/arduino-project-temperature-display/display-circuit.md

 | 10 | SRCLR | Shift register clear<br/><br/>The line above this pin's name indicates that it is _active low_.
 This means that connecting this pin to ground will reset all the data in the shift register to low values. |
 | 13 | OE | Output enable<br/><br/>The line above this pin's name indicates that it is _active low_.
 This means that connecting this pin to ground enables the shift register's output.
 If this pin is connected to the power supply voltage, the output pins of the shift register are disconnected and do not provide power. |

-An additional piece of information not mentioned in the above table is that when joining multiple shift registers together, you should connect the SRCLK, RCLK, and SRCLR pins of all the shift registers together.
+As explained in the above table, to connect two shift registers together you connect the serial output of the first register to the serial input of the next register.
+You will also connect the SRCLK, RCLK, and SRCLR pins of all the shift registers together.
+Connecting the clock pins together causes all the shift registers to shift and store data at the same time.
+Connecting the clear pins together allows you to clear all the shift registers at once.

 ## Circuit Diagram

 Disconnect the Arduino board from the computer and construct the circuit pictured on this page.

-_\*_ ADD-ON to existing!!!
+---
+# TODO
+- Add on to the previous circuit

-\*\* INFO??
+- INFO??
 Place the shift register in the breadboard in the exact position identified in the circuit diagram, so you do not have to move it later.

--- NOte that caps are reused here - close to IC, add img with circles??
+- Caps are reused here - close to IC, add img with circles??

-Explain diagonal rresistors

-Provide labelled A-H outputs for shift register outs
+- Provide labelled A-H outputs for shift register outs
+- Explain diagonal resistors
+---

 ![](/assets/complete_circuit_breadboard.png)